HooriyaAhmed/HooriyaAhmed/README.md

 A passionate and motivated **Full-Stack Developer** with hands-on experience in designing and developing responsive web applications using modern technologies.
 Skilled in both front-end and back-end development with a strong focus on clean UI design, scalable architecture, and efficient problem-solving.

-Experienced in working with technologies including **HTML, CSS, JavaScript, Bootstrap, PHP, C#, .NET, MySQL, SQL Server (SSMS), and PowerShell** through academic and personal development projects.
+Experienced in working with technologies including **HTML, CSS, JavaScript, PHP, C#, .NET MVC, Flutter, MySQL, SQL Server Management Studio (SSMS), and PowerShell** through academic and personal development projects.

 Committed to continuous learning, professional growth, and building impactful digital solutions that deliver excellent user experiences.